PaulinaLopezC/SUDOKU/README.md

-Final Project of SUDOKU in Java (Object Oriented Programming)
+Final Project of a SUDOKU in Java (Object Oriented Programming)

 Creation of interface and logic from a SUDOKU game in Java